mrocco-dw/FD-OS_Climate-Risk_Modeling/README.md

 # FD-OS_Climate-Risk_Modeling
-The First Derivatives Risk Modelling Taxonomy and Machine Learning that we open source
+The First Derivatives Risk Modelling tools with

+  Solidatus Taxonomy

+   and

+   Python Machine Learning

+   We are open source our tools to the community